MoritzBru/tailwind-plugin-typed/README.md

 ## 💻 Usage

-This plugin utilises [arbitrary values](https://tailwindcss.com/docs/adding-custom-styles#using-arbitrary-values) of Tailwind CSS on the base class (default `typed`) to generate a typing animation with CSS.
+This plugin utilises [arbitrary values](https://tailwindcss.com/docs/adding-custom-styles#using-arbitrary-values) of Tailwind CSS on the base class `typed` to generate a typing animation with CSS.

 ### caret